big-hummingbird/documentation/documentation/docs/quick_start/llm_as_a_judge.md

 bhb = BigHummingbird("LLM as a judge", API_KEY)

 customer_questions = [
-    'I recently bought a blender from your store, but it stopped working within a week.
-Can I get a refund?', 'I\'m having trouble installing the software I purchased.
+    'I recently bought a blender from your store, but it stopped working within a week.', 'I\'m having trouble installing the software I purchased.
 Can you help?', 'My order was supposed to arrive last week but I haven\'t received it yet.
 What\'s happening?', 'I\'m locked out of my account and can\'t reset my password.
 What should I do?', 'The air purifier I received last week is making a strange noise when it\'s on the highest setting.
 Should I be concerned or is this normal?'
 ]

-test_dataset = Dataset("test_dataset", data=customer_questions, description="Customer questions")
+test_dataset = Dataset("sample-test-dataset", data=customer_questions, description="Customer questions")
 test_dataset_tag = bhb.upload_dataset(test_dataset)

 def scoring_rubric(outputs):